artem-oppermann/Deep-Reinforcement-Learning/README.md

 # Deep-Reinforcement-Learning

-This repository contains several neural network models that impliment several Deep Reinforcement Learning algorithms.
+This repository contains several neural network models that implement several Deep Reinforcement Learning algorithms.
+Reinforcement learning is an area of machine learning concerned with how AI agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+In this particular case reinforcement learning algorithms are extended by neural networks.

 ![alt text](https://github.com/artem-oppermann/Deep-Reinforcement-Learning/blob/master/gif%20samples/cartpole_before.gif)